-What is Multi-Project Workshop?
+What is the Multi-Project Workshop Tab?

-The Multi-Project Workshop is similar to the Movie Builder, but unlike the Movie-Builder, the Multi-Project Workshop allows for the creation of videos with clips from multiple V-Note projects and PDF screenshots.
-For example, even over a whole semester of teaching videos, each question asked can be put into one video for export using the Multi-Project Workshop.
-The Multi-Project Workshop also allows two video clips to be played at the same time.
+The Multi-Project Workshop has been redesigned as of version 3.0 of V-Note.
+It is now incorporated into the Movie Builder function and works like it for easier and more logical use.
+Unlike the Movie-Builder, the Multi-Project Workshop allows for the creation of videos with clips from multiple V-Note projects.
+For example, over a whole semester of teaching videos - even if each video is in a separate project - each question asked can be put into a single place for review and made into one video for export using the Multi-Project Workshop.
+The Multi-Project Tab also allows two video clips to be played at the same time.
 It also allows for the creation of screenshots on PDF with customizable size, columns, and rows of screenshots.